mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 It's obviously not possible to build a comprehensive "checklist" of every possible issue the reviewer is checking for, but if you hypothetically had one, you could probably eliminate 30% of the potential issues.

+## Settle petty style arguments with a style guide

+You should have arguments about where to put the braces exactly once.
+If your team or organization doesn't have .
+Religious arguments about tabs vs. spaces or where to put curly braces are unpleasant time wasters.
+You should have these arguments exactly once, then codify the decision in your style guide.

+If your team or organization doesn't have a style guide, just start one.
+Google has some excellent [style guides](https://google.github.io/styleguide/) that are public and freely licensed.
+You can either create your style guide using a published style guide as the base, then defining team-specific deviations on top of it.
+Or you can just start from scratch in a wiki or Google Doc.
+I like to define my style guides as a Markdown file under source control.
+When I make changes, I designate an individual person to review, but I send the review as an FYI to my whole team so that they're aware of the style decision and they have an opportunity to object if they don't like the new rule.

+It saves time for both authors and reviewers if there's a defined style.
+It minimizes unpleasant style fights.

 ## Focus on readability, not correctness

 Your job as code reviewer is to ensure that the code is easy to read and reason about.
 When I review code, the following quote often comes to mind:

 >There are two ways of constructing a software design: One way is to make it so simple that there are *obviously* no deficiencies, and the other way is to make it so complicated that there are no *obvious* deficiencies. <br>-Tony Hoare

+Readability is not the same thing as style.
+You can automate checks on most style conventions.
+You can't automate assessments of readability.

 If you focus on helping the author make their code easy to understand, correctness will naturally follow.
 Instead of trying to think of edge cases that would break their code, read their unit tests.
 If you can think of edge cases that are not covered in the author's unit tests, don't waste mental energy testing the code in your head to see if your edge case would break their code.
 Just ask them to write the unit test.
 Did the *author* think of all the edge cases?
 If it's hard to write unit tests for the edge cases, that's an indication that they need to refactor their code to make their changes easier to test.
 My code reviews often expose bugs, but I am generally not the one to find them.
 I'll push the author to either write additional test cases or break up their code to make it easier to test and then they find the bugs themselves.